matrix-org/matrix-spec-proposals/proposals/1862-presence-capabilites.md

 The `/sync` format does not change based on whether this is enabled. `presence.events` SHOULD be empty when `receive_enabled` is `false`. `set_presence` is ignored and no presence information is changed.
-Clients should ensure that they have checked the capailities API before assuming that the flag will work.
+Clients should ensure that they have checked the capabilities API before assuming that the flag will work.

 ## Tradeoffs